Welcome to Rolling History, a small project exploring the digital presentation of later medieval English history rolls!

 As a result medieval manuscript rolls have often been displayed online in a series of page-shaped slices.
 Users are expected to ‘turn’ between these as they would in a digitised codex facsimile.

 It’s now possible to take photographs of a medieval roll, stitch them together into a single digital object, and offer that to users as a single scrollable object, replicating more closely the medieval reading experience.
-One goal of this project is to see how well the IIIF authoring tools being developed by the Bodleian cope with this kind of long, unwieldy digital object.
+One goal of this project was to see how well the IIIF authoring tools being developed by the Bodleian cope with this kind of long, unwieldy digital object.

 The distinction between roll and codex is blurred by the form of the roll-codex.
 This is text laid out vertically on a single physical roll with gaps at regular intervals.
 The roll is then folded at the gaps into a series of leaves and bound in a normal binding as a codex.